shaliulab/idoc_docs/docs/how-to-build/Electric_Shock_Circuit.md

 **Electrical connections for the chamber tray**

 To deliver the current to the pins of the IDOC chambers, we embed connector sockets into the tray that holds the chambers.
 For each chamber, there is a set of 4 contact sockets, totalling to 80 sockets for the entire IDOC setup.
 The connectors are made by combining the "clamp-side" of a connector socket (Digi-Key, [962876-2](https://www.digikey.be/en/products/detail/te-connectivity-amp-connectors/962876-2/2332160)) with a basic pin header (RS Components, [681-2994](https://benl.rs-online.com/web/p/pcb-headers/6812994/)) soldered into its bottom half.
+These can easily be inserted into their designated slots in the chamber tray.
+However, to ensure that they stay in place, you might need to apply some glue, or heat the clamp with a soldering iron as you are pressing them in (so as to have it melt into the surrounding plastic).
+If you decide to use the melting method, then remember to take extra precautions regarding the fumes from the melting plastic!

 ![ESock-socket.PNG](/assets/Images/ESock-socket.PNG)

-Either side of the chamber has 2 sockets, one negative and one positive.
-The wiring design can be seen in the figure below.
+Both sides of an electroshock chamber have 2 terminals, one negative and one positive.
+To match this, the chamber tray also needs to have 2 clamps on either side of every chamber slot.
+To ensure that each clamp can deliver the desired voltage and polarity, we need to connect each pin in an interwoven pattern.
+The design can be seen in the figure below.
+All pins of the same polarity are connected in series with each other.

 ![ESock-socket-connection.PNG](/assets/Images/ESock-socket-connection.PNG)